CatMeat/Vintage-Radio-KiCad-Symbols/tubes/README.md

 - Keywords: common name for tube, such as "PENTAGRID CONVERTER, HEPTODE", could also contain other tube identifiers

 ---

-Looking for collaborators, contact me.
-K4TFJ, good on QRZ and here.

----
 ![DeMorgan Standard and Alternate Example](images/DeMorgan_Example.png)